Debal

+Debal (also called Daybul, Daibul or Dēwal) was a commercial town and an ancient port in Sindh, now a province of Pakistan.

+The exact location of the town has been difficult to determine.
+The proposed identifications with Karachi, Thatta, and Lahari Bandar remain unsubstantiated.

+The town was mostly inhabited by people of the Med tribe.
+During Muqaddasī's visit, the merchants spoke the Sindhi and Arabic languages.

 Etymology

 In Arabic history books, most notably in the early eighth century accounts of the arrival of Islam in the Indian subcontinent, it was documented as Daybul (Dīwal ~ Dībal ديبل).
 One view is that the name was derived from Devalaya, meaning abode of God in Sanskrit.

 According to the Chach Nama, the name Dēbal is derived from Dēwal, meaning 'temple'.
 The reason, it says, is because it was the site of a renowned temple.